TSA Background Check

 When the test is done in color, it is even more difficult as you will find yourself working through an array of colors and some objects may have more than one color.
 And you will have to learn that the darker the color, the denser the object is likely to be.

-Can you identify a weapon in the X-Ray image below?
+Expect questions along the following lines: Can you identify a weapon in the X-Ray image below?

-The goods in the luggage may be presented at unusual angles and it is only by working with similar images that you will train your brain to identify objects quickly.
+In questions like this, the goods in the luggage may be presented at unusual angles and it is only by working with similar images that you will train your brain to identify objects quickly.

-Is there a grenade in this bag?
+You can also expect questions like Is there a grenade in this bag?

 This leaves you with two options, a trawl through your local gun store, which may or may not stock everything a terrorist might want to carry, or the more practical option of working on the sample papers in your test prep pack.